SiemelNaran/myutils/README.md

 Steps:
 - Optional: Ensure that all .iml and the .idea folder are deleted.
   If you get incomprehensible compile errors about java.util classes not being found, invalidate cache and restart.
+Sometimes the following is needed:
 ```
 find ../myutils/ -name "*.iml" -exec rm -rfv {} \;
 rm -rfv ../myutils/.idea/